 Or, if the cowboy look is more your style, Chalk Hill Estate Vineyards & Winery in Alexander Valley has partnered with Wine Country Trail Rides for jaunts through the vineyard, past ponds, and into the wilderness.

-The free Sonoma County Vineyard Adventures program encourages you to enjoy no-appointment, self-guided vineyard tours, at many top wineries like Francis Ford Coppola, Matanzas Creek Winery with its expansive lavender fields, and the 156-acre Paradise Ridge Winery celebrated for its stunning sculpture garden.
+The free Sonoma County Vineyard Adventures program encourages you to enjoy no-appointment, self-guided vineyard tours, at many top wineries like Francis Ford Coppola, Matanzas Creek Winery with its expansive lavender fields, and the amazing hilltop views at Trattore Farms Winery and Tasting Room.

 To learn all the options, get a free wineries map.